dixudx/rtcclient/doc/source/quickstart.rst

 Note: these field aliases may differ due to the type of workitems.
 But most of the common-used attributes will stay unchanged.

+The `returned_properties` is a string **composed by the above values with comma separated**.

-It will run faster if returned properties is specified.
+It will run faster if `returned_properties` is specified.
 Because the client will only get/request the attributes you specified.

     >>> returned_properties = "dc:title,dc:identifier,rtc_cm:state,rtc_cm:ownedBy"
-    # specify the returned properties: title, id, state, owner
+    # specify the returned properties: title, identifier, state, owner
     # This is optional.
 All properties will be returned if not specified
     >>> wk_rp = myclient.getWorkitem(123456,
                                      returned_properties=returned_properties)